On embedding theorems in analytic and harmonic function spaces of several variables in some domains in $C^n$: Abstract

-The paper is based mainly only on recent results in this research area of the first author, but some recent new interesting nice, results of other authors will also be added in this survey in addition.

-Some rather short, but valuable discussions of related to this area of research problems in analytic and harmonic function spaces of one and several complex variables will also be provided and in addition some open questions in this reseach area will also be discusssed shortly and posed by us.
-The paper contains also various rather short but valuable interesting comments concerning this research area of analytic and harmonic function spaces of one and several complex variables.

-Some sharp embedding results presented in this survey paper extend sharp embeddings in analytic function spaces obtained in higher dimension previously by J. Ortega, J. Fabrega, W. Cima, D. Luecking, M. Abate and many others in recent decades in the unit ball and bounded strongly pseudoconvex domains with the smooth boundary for onefunctional case to similar type analytic multyfunctional Bergman type function spaces.
+Some sharp embedding results presented in this survey paper extend sharp embeddings in analytic function spaces obtained in higher dimension previously by J. Ortega, J. Fabrega, J. Cima, D. Luecking, M. Abate and many others in recent decades in the unit ball and bounded strongly pseudoconvex domains with the smooth boundary for onefunctional case to similar type analytic multyfunctional Bergman type function spaces.
 Same type multifunctional sharp extensions of some recent embedding results of one functional analytic function spaces of B. Sehba and D. Bekolle will be provided by us in this survey for unbounded domains namely for tubular domains over symmetric cones.

-In this paper we collect many new sharp embeddings obtained recently by first author though some one dimensional new sharp embeddings will be also mentioned shortly at the end of paper.
+In this paper we collect many new sharp embeddings in higher dimension obtained recently by first author though some one dimensional new sharp embeddings will be also mentioned shortly at the end of paper.

 Our results can be seen as direct sharp extensions of various sharp embedding theorems in analytic spaces in the unit disk obtained many years ago by L. Carleson, P. Duren, I Verbitsky, D. Luecking and many others.